 Be open and honest

-If you think about it, the main way that parents teach their kids about anything is by sharing about their experiences.
 This way, their kids can learn about things they can do to bring about good outcomes, and actions to avoid that had negative consequences.

 Think about what you wish you had known or money things that you wish you had done differently, then make the effort to impart those lessons onto your kiddos.